How quickly when you get a kink in your neck do you notice it?

-This is what I have to report about the Intimate Rose Pelvic Wand:
+This is what I have to report about this original one as well as the newer Intimate Rose Pelvic Wands:

 This is the most important attribute to look for, as you want to make sure it allows you to reach both the shallow parts of your pelvic floor muscles and the ones that are situated deeper in your vagina.

-Out of all of the wands I’ve come across, the Intimate Rose Pelvic Wand has the best shape as its wide curves really help you get to the deepest and most hard to reach muscles.
+Out of all of the wands I’ve come across so far, the Intimate Rose Pelvic Wands have the best shape as their wide curves really help you get to the deepest and most hard to reach muscles.

-As well, each end of this pelvic wand serves its own purpose.
+As well, each end of the pelvic wand serves its own purpose.

 The wider end is designed to be used vaginally, and the narrow end is specifically for use rectally, or for shallow muscles vaginally.